 - We’ll start with the easy stuff.
 RECYCLE.
 Recycling your plastic, glass, metal, and paper products is the easiest way to ease into sustainable living.
 Set up a separate waste bin at your house for recyclable items.
 If you live in the Memphis area you can call 311 to request a recycle bin and they’ll pick it up each week when they collect your neighborhood’s trash.
 If you’re in an apartment, you might have to work a little harder because they don’t always provide recycle bins there, but there are drop-off centers all around town.

 - If you’ve already ditched most of the single-use plastics and are ready to take it one step further, consider making some of your own household products.
-Chemical-laden cleaning sprays, detergents, and toiletries are not only harmful to your health, their production pumps pollution into the atmosphere and their byproducts, both in production and once we start using them, make their way into the water.
-Check out local places like Ebbo’s or Maggie’s Pharm or bigger chain stores like Whole Foods or Sprouts for supplies to make your own lotions, soaps, cleaning products and more.
+Chemical-laden cleaning sprays, detergents, and toiletries are not only harmful to your health, their production pumps pollution into the atmosphere and their byproducts—both in production and once we start using them—make their way into our water.
+Local spots like Maggie’s Pharm carry supplies to make your own lotions, soaps, cleaning products and more.

-Eating locally grown, organic produce, or growing your own is another way to up your sustainability game.
-Check out local farmer’s markets when they’re open (The Memphis Farmers Market and Agricenter Famers’s Market close up shop in October, but the Cooper-Young Farmers Market is open all year), join a local community garden, or just look for the “local” tags when you’re at the grocery store.
+- Eating locally grown, organic produce, or growing your own is another way to up your sustainability game.
+Check out local farmer’s markets when they’re open, join a local community garden, or just look for the “local” tags when you’re at the grocery store.
 The less a tomato travels to get to your plate, the better it is for the environment.
-Organic produce can be more expensive, but so much healthier for you and the earth.
-Pesticides not only damage ecosystems, but they have also been linked to numerous serious illnesses.

 - Also, be mindful of what you’re doing with your food waste.
 Produce scraps, eggshells, coffee grounds, and other kitchen byproducts can be composted to reduce waste that ends up in the landfill.
 You can buy or build compost bins for your yard or patio, and there are even compost pickup services, like The Compost Fairy, who will pick up your compost every week.
 The Compost Fairy even has a free drop off station at the Cooper-Young Farmers Market.
 Try reducing your intake of animal products as well.
-I’m not saying you have to be vegan or even vegetarian to go green, but according to Climate Nexus, livestock agriculture is one of the leading causes of deforestation, greenhouse gas emissions, water and air pollution, and biodiversity loss.
+I’m not saying you have to be vegan or even vegetarian to go green, but according to Climate Nexus, livestock agriculture is one of the leading causes of deforestation, greenhouse gas emissions, water and air pollution, and biodiversity loss—so maybe take one of the local plant-based eateries for a spin.

 Project Green Fork was started in 2008, and merged with Clean Memphis in 2016, and is focused on reducing the environmental impact of local restaurants.
 Some of Memphis’ most popular restaurants are certified by Project Green Fork, like Central BBQ, Muddy’s, and so many more.
-For a complete list of certified Green Fork establishments, check out the Project Green Fork website.
+For a complete list of certified Green Fork establishments, click here.

 Other organizations in Memphis that are committed to sustainable practices: